WEVR

-WEVR (1550 AM) is a radio station broadcasting an adult contemporary format.
-Licensed to River Falls, Wisconsin, United States.
-The station is owned by Hanten Broadcasting Co.
-Inc. It is also an affiliate of the Wisconsin Badgers football, Green Bay Packers, and Milwaukee Brewers radio networks.
-The station does air select high school sporting events from local teams, with WEVR FM typically airing the games, but it will air overflow games when two overlap at the same time, mainly with Wisconsin Badgers football or the Green Bay Packers overlapping a select few Milwaukee Brewers and possibly some local high school sports regular season games or playoff games each year.
+WEVR (1550 AM) and WEVR-FM (106.3 FM) are radio stations simulcasting an adult contemporary format.
+Licensed to River Falls, Wisconsin, United States, the stations are owned by Hanten Broadcasting Co.
+Inc. They are an affiliate of the Wisconsin Badgers football, Green Bay Packers, and Milwaukee Brewers radio networks.
+The stations air select high school sporting events from local teams, with WEVR FM typically airing the games, but it will air overflow games when two overlap at the same time, mainly with Wisconsin Badgers football or the Green Bay Packers overlapping a select few Milwaukee Brewers and possibly some local high school sports regular season games or playoff games each year.
+WEVR carries local church broadcasts on Sundays, notably for St. Bridget Catholic Church and the First Congregational Church of River Falls.
+WEVR acts as the commercial home for University of Wisconsin–River Falls Falcon Athletics, specifically broadcasting NCAA Division III playoff games and regional tournaments that require a wider reach into the Twin Cities metropolitan fringe.